 5. Fine-tune your LinkedIn profile

-Don't forget that you can follow potential clients as well.
+Don’t forget that you can follow potential clients as well.
 LinkedIn is a good way to find and follow editors that work at your target publications.
-Don't get stalkery, though.
-Follow them, consider connecting if you have connections in common.
+Don’t get stalkery, though.
+Follow them, and consider connecting if you have connections in common.
 My friend and business partner Kat Tretina looks for writing job postings on LinkedIn and contacts the person to offer interim freelance services.
 Often, she ends up with an ongoing gig.

 What about other social media?

 Other social media outlets can also help in your quest to learn how to start freelancing.
 Of course, you don’t want to spend a ton of time on social, of course, but I’ve gotten jobs due to my presence on Twitter, Instagram, and Facebook.
 People message me through my business page on Facebook (not my personal page) and DM me on Twitter.
 I’ve even had a couple of offers off Instagram.